 Plant Sources of B12: A Dangerous Myth

-Green algae like spirulina, fermented soy products, and brewer’s yeast are purported to be plant sources of vitamin B12.
-(27)
+Green algae (like spirulina and chlorella), fermented soy products, and brewer’s yeast are purported to be plant sources of vitamin B12.

 But, in reality, these plant foods contain B12 analogs which are similar to, but not the same as, vitamin B12.